varshi0905/breast_cancer_detection/README.md

 * Debugged architecture-related issues affecting model convergence.
 * Explored class imbalance handling and evaluation metrics.
 * Learned practical model validation and performance analysis techniques.
+*
+---
+### Training Considerations

+Deeper architectures such as ResNet18 often require more training time and may benefit from additional epochs compared to simpler CNNs.
+Their larger capacity allows them to learn more complex feature representations, but convergence depends on factors such as dataset size, learning rate, regularization, and model implementation.

+In this project, both models were trained for 20 epochs.
+Despite the limited training duration, ResNet18 achieved better performance than the custom CNN.

 ---
 ## Future Improvements

 * U-Net based tumor segmentation